NCAR/DART/models/wrf/tutorial/README.md

 For the tutorial exercise, observation sequence files are provided to enable you to quickly get started running a test WRF/DART system.
+If you want to run with the example observations, you can [skip to Step 4](#Infprep).

 However, observation processing is critical to the success of running DART and was covered in the